This Is What Indigenous Artists Think of Your Hipster Headdress

-Amanda Rheaume: "You aren’t honoring Native culture"
+Amanda Rheaume: "You aren’t honouring Native culture"

 There are items in every culture that have to be legitimately earned and cannot be imitated or faked.
 I think it is really important that if you are going to mock or attempt to honour a certain symbol that you understand what the symbol represents in the first place.
 A headdress is typically a restricted item and has to be earned.
-I think that the banning of headdresses at festivals is appropriate, and that if someone wants to properly honor or celebrate Native culture there are more respectful ways to do so.
+I think that the banning of headdresses at festivals is appropriate, and that if someone wants to properly honour or celebrate Native culture there are more respectful ways to do so.

 Kristi Lane Sinclair: "They aren’t sexy"

 Ugh, hipster headdresses.
 Taking a symbol of respect and parading it around [and pairing it] with a bikini further sexualizes an already out of control stereotype.
 We’re trying so hard to get the message across that our women's lives matter, which is even more difficult with the whole sexy squaw fad.
 So yeah, this mockery is not respectful or cute, and it's sure not flattering.